genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/00_training-intro.md

 Estimated total effort: <b>Daily 4-hour sessions for 5 days</b>

 :::note 80-20 rule
-You’ll probably learn 20% of what is offered ​by the platform​, which will cover 80% of your needs.
+You’ll probably learn 20% of what is offered by the platform, which will cover 80% of your needs.
 :::

 ## Agenda